acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- (120) The Texas oilman has acquired a 26.2% stake valued at more than $1.2 billion in an automotive-lighting company, Koito Manufacturing Co. **But** he has failed to gain any influence at the company.
 (PDTB2, 0082)

+		- (107) Last Friday, 96 stocks on the Big Board hit new 12-month lows. **But** by Mr. Granville’s count, 493 issues were within one point of such lows.
+(PDTB3, wsj 0359)

+		- (109) American Brands “just had a different approach,” Mr. Wathen says. **[Implicit=however]** “Their approach didn’t work.”
+(PDTB3, wsj 0305)

+		- `Contra-expectation` also applies to cases in which concessive connectives are used in a rhetorical or pragmatic way where their semantic conditions do not hold (cf. Prasad et al. 2007, p.
+27).
+Such cases of "apparent Concession" MUST be documented in comments.
+This includes cases in which the speech act associated with the anchor is cancelled or denied by the utterance or its speech act (PDTB3 Comparison.Concession+SpeechAct, Webber et al. 2019, p.
+24-25):

+			- (110) Congress closed this loophole last year, **or** thought it did.
+(PDTB3, wsj 1574; INTRASENTENTIAL)

+			This can be paraphrased as follows, with its implicit SAs made explicit: _While (Although) I say Congress closed this loophole last year, it might be more accurate to say Congress thought it closed this loophope last year_.

+			- (111) He lived in Peking, **or** should I say Beijing, for 20 years.
+(Webber et al. 2019, p.
+25; INTRASENTENTIAL)

+			Here, the anchor speech act is explicit, although the utterance speech act (the one that is denied) is (as required) implicit.
+It can be paraphrased as _While (Although) I say He lived in Peking, it might be more accurate to say he lived in Beijing_.

 		- cf. RST ?Concession
 		- cf. RSTDTB ?Concession, ?Antithesis, ?Preference
 		- cf. PDTB2 Contra-Expectation, PDTB3 Concession/arg2-as-denier

 	- **Concession**: Instances which are ambiguous between “expectation” and “contra-expectation”, where the context or the annotators’ world knowledge is not sufficient to specify the subtype are tagged as `CONCESSION` (Prasad et al. 2007, p.34)

 		- (121) Besides, to a large extent, Mr. Jones may already be getting what he wants out of the team, **even though** it keeps losing.
-(COMPARISON:Concession) (PDTB2, 1411)
+(PDTB2, 1411)

 - **CONTRAST**: `CONTRAST` is a symmetric relation in which one or more differences between the internal argument and the external argument are highlighted with respect to what each predicates as a whole or to some entities they mention.
 Semantically, the truth of both arguments is independent of the connective or the established relation (Bunt & Prasad 2016, Prasad et al. 2007, p.32).
 In `CONTRAST`, the utterance and the anchor share a predicate or property and a difference is highlighted with respect to the values assigned to the shared property.
 However, neither argument describes a situation that is asserted on the basis of the other one, and thus, there is no directionality in the interpretation of the arguments.
 This is the main difference in comparison with the otherwise similar `CONCESSION` relation.
 (PDTB2 Contrast, Prasad et al. 2007, p.32) A diagnostic discourse marker for contrast is _but_.
 	- This includes cases in which the connective indicates that the values assigned to some shared property are taken to be alternatives ("juxtaposition", Prasad et al. 2007, p.32-33).

 		- (116) Operating revenue rose 69% to A$8.48 billion from A$5.01 billion. **But** the net interest bill jumped 85% to A$686.7 million from A$371.1 million.
 (PDTB2 1449)

+		- (113) After all, gold prices usually soar when inflation is high.
+Utility stocks, **on the other hand**, thrive on disinflation ...
+(PDTB3, wsj 0359)

+		- (114) Mr. Edelman said the decision ”has nothing to do with Marty Ackerman.” **[implicit=on the contrary]** Mr. Ackerman contended that it was a direct response to his efforts to gain control of Datapoint.
+(PDTB3, wsj 0333)

 	- This also includes cases in which the connective indicates that the values assigned to some shared property are the extremes of a gradable scale, e.g., _tall-short_, _accept-reject_, etc. ("opposition", Prasad et al. 2007, p.33)